bmbouter/Opus/README.txt

 Then connect as the postgres user with `sudo -u postgres psql` and run these commands to create a user for Opus::

-    CREATE USER opus WITH PASSWORD 'putpasswordhere';
+    CREATE USER opus WITH PASSWORD 'putpasswordhere' CREATEROLE CREATEDB;
     CREATE DATABASE opus OWNER opus;

-You will need to generate an ssl cert and key, name them `server.crt` and `server.key` and put them in the Postgres data directory.
-It can be self signed with no problem.
+You will now need to generate an ssl cert and key, name them `server.crt` and `server.key` and put them in the Postgres data directory.
+It's okay if it's self signed.
 You can do this by going to `/etc/pki/tls/certs` and using the provided makefile.
 Make sure the files have permissions 600 and are owned by the Postgres user.

 Then you need to go into the data directory, and edit the `postgres.conf` file to enable ssl.
 Uncomment the ssl line and change it to `on`.